 Register teams over three, and get the fourth registration free!

 Why this Summit?

 Transforming your school to a standards-based culture of learning can be messy.
-To succeed on the journey, two elements are required: Standards Literacy (fluency in reading and interpreting a Standards document) and Standards Alignment: ensuring the Standards guidelines, curriculum and instruction are in tight alignment, with the Standards driving what is being taught and assessed in the classroom.
+To succeed on the journey, two elements are required: Standards Literacy (a deep understanding of the structure of the standards) and Standards Alignment (curriculum, instruction, and assessment are in alignment).

 Change is messy and never easy.
 Change with a purpose though can be beneficial.
 When that change is for the betterment of our students and their learning it cannot be underestimated.